Jirinrin/AYA/README.md

 ent will get property `mm` for you to access

 ## TODO
-- fix: (autocomplete and) highlighting for options: (1) when putting options first and then arguments; (2) when -- is part of a string proper highlighting
 - add how-to on using scripts, add examples of things you can do with this thing, supply options, ...
 - Expose specific file explorer methods to fee, e.g. a 'move', 'mkdir', 'copy, etc via a separate 'lib' object in the callback, with extra user friendliness allowing e.g. `../dir1`
 - allow passing arguments to the initial call of the process (e.g. which command to run, or which userscript to run) (=> enables putting a static bat file in a folder which does a thing)